piface314/ygo-fabrica/README.md

 `ygopic`) in `/usr/local/bin`, as the latter probably is already in your `PATH` (add it if it's not there).

-You can change the install location by giving `make.lua` a path, like this:
+The install location can be changed by giving `make.lua` a path:
 ```
 $ sudo luajit make.lua install path/to/your/folder
 $ luajit make.lua config <game-path>